ydai110/SampleShoppingCart/README.md

 # SampleShoppingCart
 ##
-Use Moshi + Coroutine Flow
+Use Moshi + Coroutine Flow + sharedPrefs
+All data stored in the local, to avoid disapperence of cart page data when relaunch.

 ## Screenshots